stastnypremysl/lsql-csv/README.md

 Each command is made from blocks separated by comma.
 There are these types of blocks.

+If you want to write exotic identifiers/names, put them in \`EXOTIC NAME\`

 #### Select blocks
 These blocks determine output.
 They are similar to bash expressions.
 They are made by statements separeted by whitespaces.
 These statements are expanded, evaluated, matched to column name and printed in delimitered format.